pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 the `State` struct.

 But that small change has huge ramifications to how we build features with the library.
-For example, a view to display this feature can be done simply like so:
+For example, a view to display this feature is now allowed to access state directly in the view like so:

 ```swift
 struct CounterView: View {